joshua1988/DevCampWAP-PAO/README.md

   ```

 #### Example1 - CSS Code Splitting
-- As for CSS files, use `css-loader` & `ExtractTextWebpackPlugin` for better performance
+- As for CSS files, use `css-loader`for default setting.
+The extra option `ExtractTextWebpackPlugin` is available for better performance

 ```text
 npm i css-loader style-loader --save-dev